 Jim has led more than 20 complex internal investigations, including high-stakes international matters involving allegations of cartel activity or bribery.
 Jim’s cross-border internal investigations include work in Brazil, China, England, France, Germany, Italy, Japan, Mexico, Poland, South Africa, and South Korea.
 Jim has conducted investigations for global financial services firms, broker-dealers, retail banks, credit card companies, big box retailers, technology companies, one of the world’s largest car companies, and several industrial manufacturers.
 Time and again, based on his comprehensive fact-development work and advocacy, Jim has helped companies avoid or mitigate financial penalties and address compliance failures.

 Jim has also served as lead counsel in many important civil cases.
-Because of his tough litigation style and a track record of resolving even hotly contested and complex matters, Jim has been called upon in a wide range of matters, including shareholder derivative suits, civil-fraud cases, land-use and zoning matters, 1983 actions, contract disputes, whistleblower cases, employment litigation, historic preservation matters, disputes over joint-venture or indemnification agreements, and disagreements concerning investments.
+Because of his tough litigation style and a track record of resolving even hotly contested and complex matters, Jim has been called upon in a wide range of matters, including civil-fraud cases, land-use and zoning matters, 1983 actions, contract disputes, whistleblower cases, employment litigation, historic preservation matters, and disputes over joint-ventures, partnerships, and other investment structures.

 Jim also regularly represents clients in civil matters against governmental agencies.
 Most recently, for example, Jim represented a publicly traded technology company in a highly publicized dispute with the City of New York over its work on the 911 system, ultimately resolving the dispute on favorable terms for his client.
 Jim also filed a civil suit in state court after a city agency launched a demonstrably overreaching investigation against one of his technology clients, resulting in a state court decision quashing the investigation.
 Even when governmental agencies sue one another, one side often turns to Jim.
 After Jim successfully sued the Department of Homeless Services on behalf of the New York City Comptroller for illegal contracting practices, the Comptroller hired Jim to defend a prevailing wage determination in a fight with a local union, and Jim and his team again prevailed.